Walking the Gower Peninsula, Wales

 Arriving by train?
 Nearest train station to location is Gowerton.
 Trains arrive into Gowerton from London Paddington.
 Journey time 3hrs.
 Expect train change at Swansea.
 Recommended arrival time to Gowerton 6pm to 7pm.

 On arrival to Gowerton train station, what next?
-We’ll do our best to meet you outside Gowerton to take you to the bunkhouse, and drop you back off Monday 9am - We will do this by coordinating attending drivers and Ian Finch to assist.
+If other attendee drivers can pick you up on their way through (we’ll organise in Whatsapp group) they will kindly take you with from Gowerton to take you to the bunkhouse, and drop you back off Monday 9am - We will do this by coordinating attending drivers.
 Late arrivals ( after 7pm ) will be required to get a 30 min taxi to bunkhouse.

-Monday of journey: Ian Finch and coordinating drivers can drive maximum of 3 people each to Gowerton Train Station to Bunkhouse, and bunkhouse to Gowerton Station (Monday)
+Monday of journey: Coordinating drivers can drive maximum of 3 people each to Gowerton Train Station to Bunkhouse, and bunkhouse to Gowerton Station (Monday)

 What do i need to bring?
 (Kit list)